 - Noisy Guns: There's a Dramatic Gun Cock when Buffy has a shotgun stuck in her face.
 It's a hammerless double-barreled type that should not produce such a sound.

-- Opposites Attract / Pair the Spares: Faith and...and Wood?
-After The First appears to Faith as Mayor Wilkins Robin checks on her, explaining how much of a threat she is for the Ultimate Evil to notice her.
+- Pair the Spares: Faith and...and Wood?
+After The First appears to Faith as Mayor Wilkins Robin checks on her, explaining how much of a threat she is for the villain to notice her.
 After trying to comfort her, Faith uses the opportunity to sleep with him.

 - Right Through the Wall: Anya complains to Xander about the sound of Willow and Kennedy having sex; after all they've stopped doing it, so others should have similar consideration.
 Needless to say they end up having sex themselves.

 - Rousing Speech: Spike to Buffy, and Caleb even gives one to the First!Caleb: You're in the hearts of little children.
 You're in the souls of the rich.
 You're the fire that makes people kill and hate.
 The fire that will cure the world of weakness.
 They're just sinners.
 You are sin.Buffy!First: I do enjoy your sermons.